martinjackson/simple-widgets/docs/SearchSortTable.md

 In this example, the final totals will be displayed because of the finaltotals array.
 The name is hidden; therefore, it does not come into play.
 The City (finaltotals in element 1) contains the finaltotal: false, finaltitle: 'Final Totals: ', and align: 'left', indicating that the column will not be totaled and will have the title Final Totals:, and will be left justified.
 The State and Zip (finaltotals in element 2 and 3) contains finaltotal: false, indicating the columns should not be totaled.
 The Num Items (finaltotals in element 4) contains finaltotal: true, indicating the column should be totalled.
 The Amount (finaltotals in element 5) contains finaltotal: true and money: true, indicating that the amount column should be totalled and placed in the money format.

 ### **Example 8***
 This example shows how to do automatic totaling with control breaks and **NO** final totals using the new format in the eachRowInTable function.
 The only change would be in the SearchSortTable by leaving off the finaltotals prop.
+The columns can not be dragged.

 This example uses some of the items in Example 7.